A - Z of Tasks.

 a look at what they have to offer: www.canalexperience.co.uk.

-for Crew Call Out; the heading of an email from Ray, sent to
+for Crew Call Out; the heading of an email, sent to

 those of us with the Royal Yacht Association Helmsman qualification.
 The

 Project requires two people with this certificate to be on the boat

 whenever it sails.

 Dick's Folly and Dick Gettins, the youth and community worker

 whose vision and drive it was to have a community boat.
 Originally